-Discriminated traits vary also in the frequency of the social interactions that take place between members of different groups.
-Men and women interact with each other more often, and usually with greater intimacy, than do same-sex persons of different races and religions, as do people of different ages.
-Whereas we tend to have family or household members of the other gender and of different ages, we are less likely to share a household or to have relatives of other races and religions.
-The daily interactions between men and women and between people of different ages result in many of the cultural beliefs and stereotypes about gender and age being reinforced in social relations.
-When interactions between members of different groups are less frequent, as in the case of race and religion, other more institutional mechanisms, like the media, the law, or differential organizational positions of power may be more important in generating and reinforcing cultural beliefs about the differences between the members of various groups.
-It is therefore possible to predict that new information, especially information regarding the warmth and good nature of a job candidate, will reduce employers’ race and religion based biases, but it will have a smaller reduction in the biases against women and people of different ages.
-For example, information regarding the applicant’s volunteer work will affect the beliefs of employers more in the biases based on race and religion than on gender and age.
+The frequency of the social interactions that take place between members of different groups affects the occurrence of discrimination.
+Whereas we tend to have family or household members of both genders and of different ages, we are less likely to share a household or to have relatives of other races and religions.
+Daily interactions between men and women and between people of different ages reinforce many of the cultural beliefs and stereotypes about gender and age in social relations.
+When interactions between members of different groups— such as those of different races and religions—are less frequent, other, more institutional mechanisms, such as the media, the law, or differential organizational positions of power, may be more important in generating and reinforcing such cultural beliefs.
+We can therefore predict that new information, especially information regarding a job candidate’s performance and personal qualities, such as his or her warmth and good nature, will reduce employers’ race- and religion-based biases to a smaller extent than their biases against people of a different gender and those of different ages.
+For example, information regarding the applicant’s volunteer work will reduce race- and religion-based biases of employers to a greater extent than biases resulting from their cultural beliefs regarding gender and age.

-In the upcoming paragraphs, I will discuss some of the potential solutions which exist, at least in literature with regard to curbing implicit discrimination.
-It is important to note that for the most part, the solution offered did not account for the need to deal simultaneously with both implicit and explicit types of discrimination.

-Implicit Discrimination: Solutions

-Care for smaller decisions

-In addition to the relationship between recognition of implicit discrimination and intentional decimation as well as the type of discrimination, which is more likely to occur, the literature has come up with many solutions to implicit discrimination.
-In line with the general arguments of this book; it considers the many legal contexts in which non-deliberate reasoning is likely to play a significant role in the outcome of the decision.

-The need of policy makers to deal with two types of employment discrimination: calculated and situational at the same time.
-In the following paragraphs, we present some directions, which could help mitigate some of the challenges associated with regulating discrimination processes that operate on different level of intentionality and awareness.
-In light of the above arguments on the differences between the social categories, further research might need to be conducted to examine whether the joint versus separate effect is as good for non-gender based discrimination.

-Statistical enforcement:
+<H2>Statistical Enforcement